startxfr/docker-images/Services/apache/README.md

 ## For advanced users

-You you want to use this container and code to build and create locally this container.
-You can follow theses instructions to setup and working environment.
+You want to use this container and code to build and create locally this container, follow theses instructions.

 This section will help you if you want to :
-* Get latest version of this container OS
+* Get latest version of this service container
 * Enhance container content by adding instruction in Dockefile before build step

 You must have a working environment with the source code of this repository.
 Read and follow [how to setup your working environment](https://github.com/startxfr/docker-images#setup-your-working-environment-mandatory) to get a working directory.
 The following instructions assume you are at the top level of your working directory.

 ### Build & run a container using `docker`

-1. Jump into the container directory with `cd OS`
+1. Jump into the container directory with `cd Services/apache`
-2. Build the container using `docker build -t fedora .`
+2. Build the container using `docker build -t sv-apache .`
 3. Run this container
-  1. Interactively with `docker run -p 80:80 -v /data/logs/apache -it fedora`.
+  1. Interactively with `docker run -p 80:80 -v /data/logs/apache -it sv-apache`.
 If you add a second parameter (like `/bin/bash`) to will run this command instead of the default entrypoint.
 Usefull to interact with this container (ex: `/bin/bash`, `/bin/ps -a`, `/bin/df -h`,...)
-  2. As a daemon with `docker run -p 80:80 -v /data/logs/apache -d fedora`
+  2. As a daemon with `docker run -p 80:80 -v /data/logs/apache -d sv-apache`

 ### Build & run a container using `docker-compose`

-1. Jump into the container directory with `cd OS`
+1. Jump into the container directory with `cd Services/apache`
 2. Run this container
   1. Interactively with `docker-compose up` Startup logs appears and escaping this command stop the container
   2. As a daemon with `docker-compose up -d`.
-Container startup and behaviour can be read using `docker-compose logs`
+Container startup logs can be read using `docker-compose logs`

 If you experience trouble with port already used, edit docker-compose.yml file and change port mapping